dsobral/ADER/material/complex/tutorial1.md

 # Visualizing results

-*DESeq2* provides several functions to visualize the results, while additional plots can be made using the extensive R graphics cappabilities.
+*DESeq2* provides several functions to visualize the results, while additional plots can be made using the extensive R graphics capabilities.
 Visualization can help to better understand the results, and catch potential problems in the data and analysis.
 We start here by reproducing the plots that we previously obtained using Galaxy.

 ## Dispersion plot